PettLe/tic-tac-toe/README.md

 Tried to make it so players don't have access to where they shouldn't.

 Creating players and their markers... it feels I somehow oversimplified it.
 Can it really be as minimalistic and simple as I made it to be?
 Am I forgetting something?

+Div display for the winner is difficult.
+I managed to create it fairly simple, but removing it (as restarting the game) is a problem.